djaus2/GPSMapIoTHub/README.md

 - Step 0: Download Telerik UI for Blazor
 - Step 2: Add the Telerik NuGet Feed to Visual Studio
-- Step 3: Install the Telerik UI for Blazor Components The other steps have been implemented in teh project.
+- Step 3: Install the Telerik UI for Blazor Components The other steps have been implemented in the project.

 Azure IoT Hub and Device
 - As used with Sketch 7.